smalik-cybersec/My-Cybersecurity-Journey/L02_Linux_Essentials/M06_manage_local_users_and_groups/10_guided_exercise_manage_user_passwords.md

 * Using `passwd`, `chage`, and `usermod` for password lifecycle control

 > Password management is a key line of defense in any secure system.

----

-✅ Let me know if you’d like:

-* 🧠 Quiz based on this lab
-* 📥 Markdown or PDF export for GitHub
-* ⏭️ Next lesson: *Understand and Modify File Permissions*

-You’re hardening your system one password at a time, Shahid 🔐💪 Keep going strong!